 Title VI Compliance

-In compliance with Title VI, the Macatawa Area Express Transportation Authority will, on an ongoing basis, ensure that: any programs, services, or benefits are equally distributed without regard to race, color, or national origin; and opportunities to participate in the planning and decision making processes are provided to persons without regard to race, color, or national origin.
+The Macatawa Area Express (MAX) will, on an ongoing basis, ensure that: any programs, services, or benefits are equally distributed without regard to race, color, or national origin; and opportunities to participate in the planning and decision making processes are provided to persons without regard to race, color, or national origin.

 Limited English Proficiency Policy